fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 * To specify the data format as JSON, we have set the `dataFormat` parameter to json.
 You can also provide the data in [XML format]({% site.baseurl %}/chart-guide/getting-started/using-xml-as-data-format '@@open-newtab').
 * The JSON data is embedded as the value of the `dataSource` parameter.

-The HTML template of the above sample is shown below:
+The aspx template of the above sample is shown below:

 ```html
 // .aspx code template